Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Counting odd--degree hyperelliptic curves over by

-The computation of explicit upper bounds with precise lower order terms for the higher genus cases $\Zc'_{g, \Fb_q(t)}(\Bc)$ can be done similarly after working out $\left|\Lc_{g, |\Delta_{g}| \cdot n}(\Fb_q)/\sim\right|$ by the Theorem~\ref{thm:low_genus_count}.
+The computation of sharp enumerations with precise lower order terms for the higher genus cases $\Zc_{g, \Fb_q(t)}(\Bc)$ can be done similarly after working out $\left|\Lc_{g, |\Delta_{g}| \cdot n}(\Fb_q)/\sim\right|$ by the Theorem~\ref{thm:low_genus_count}.
 While the lower order terms vary, the order of the leading term can be found by the following.
-Below, we prove the following closed-form upper bound for $\Zc_{g, \Fb_q(t)}(\Bc)$:
+Then, we define the similar counting function $\Zc'_{g, \Fb_q(t)}(\Bc)$ as